 - The Board of Directors is primarily responsible for ensuring effective management of the operational risks in banks.
-The bank's Board of Directors has the ultimate responsibility for ensuring that the senior management establishes and maintains an adequate and effective system of internal controls. - Operational risk management should be identified and introduced as an independent risk management function across the entire bank/ banking group. - The senior management should have clear responsibilities for implementing operational risk management as approved by the Board of Directors. - The direction for effective operational risk management should be embedded in the policies and procedures that clearly describe the key elements for identifying, assessing, monitoring and controlling / mitigating operational risk. - o The internal audit function assists the senior management and the Board by independently reviewing application and effectiveness of operational risk management procedures and practices approved by the Board/ senior management. - The New Capital Adequacy Framework has put forward various options for calculating operational risk capital charge in a "continuum" of increasing sophistication and risk sensitivity and increasing complexity.
-Despite the fact that banks may adopt any one of the approaches, it is intended that they will benchmark their operational risk management systems with the various options and aim to move towards more sophisticated approaches.
+The bank's Board of Directors has the ultimate responsibility for ensuring that the senior management establishes and maintains an adequate and effective system of internal controls. - Operational risk management should be identified and introduced as an independent risk management function across the entire bank/ banking group. - The senior management should have clear responsibilities for implementing operational risk management as approved by the Board of Directors. - The board of directors and senior management are responsible for creating an awareness of Operational Risks and establishing a culture within the bank that emphasises and demonstrates to all the levels of personnel the importance of Operational Risk. - The direction for effective operational risk management should be embedded in the policies and procedures that clearly describe the key elements for identifying, assessing, monitoring and controlling / mitigating operational risk. - The internal audit function assists the senior management and the Board by independently reviewing application and effectiveness of operational risk management procedures and practices approved by the Board/ senior management. - The New Capital Adequacy Framework has put forward various options for calculating operational risk capital charge in a "continuum" of increasing sophistication and risk sensitivity and increasing complexity.
+Despite the fact that banks may adopt any one of these options for computing capital charge, it is intended that they will benchmark their operational risk management systems with the guidance provided in this Note and aim to move towards more sophisticated approaches.